 Similar to year’s past, naturally with the games taking place in an NFL facility, the brand’s staff of well-known NFL veterans will coach at the All-American Bowl.
 All the action will be nationally broadcast on ESPN3 (click on this link) or Impact Football Network (click on this link).

-Prospects who have competed in the game in the past have experienced success in college, and beyond, both on and off the field.
-Safe to say, the list of alumni is particularly impressive (link for Class of 2017, link for Class of 2016, link for Class of 2015, link for Class of 2014).
+Prospects who have competed in the game in the past have experienced success in college, and beyond.
+Safe to say, the list of alumni is particularly impressive (link for Class of 2018, link for Class of 2017, link for Class of 2016, link for Class of 2015, link for Class of 2014).

 Moving forward, the brand’s Selection Committee, comprised of administrators, regional scouts and aforementioned NFL veteran coaches, will evaluate nominations for the game.
 Then, invites will soon be extended to worthy All-American Bowl candidates, so stay tuned.